 This is an interim intervention report.
 We have spent limited time to form an initial view of this program and, at this point, our views are preliminary.
-We plan to continue our investigation of this program in the future.
+We may continue our investigation of this program in the future.

 - What is the program?
 Short Message Service (SMS) messages sent to caregivers' cell phones are intended to remind caregivers of young children's upcoming vaccination dates.

 - What is its evidence of effectiveness?
 There is some limited evidence of the effectiveness of SMS reminders for vaccination within developing countries.
 Due to the diversity of settings and characteristics of available studies, we cannot draw broad conclusions about the effectiveness of SMS reminders for vaccination in developing countries.

 - How cost-effective is it?
-SMS reminders for vaccination may be in the range of cost-effectiveness of our priority programs, but there are several key factors about which we have limited information.
+Our best guess is that sending SMS reminders for vaccination is within the range of cost-effectiveness of programs we would consider directing funding to, but there are several key factors about which we have limited information.

 - Does it have room for more funding?
 Charity Science Health, a GiveWell Incubation Grant recipient, is developing an SMS vaccination reminder program.
 [Update: we are no longer supporting Charity Science Health as of 2020.
 See this page.]
 We have not performed an analysis of the funding landscape for such programs, of other implementing organizations, or of other potential funders.

-- Bottom line: This program is promising, and we plan to continue our investigation.
+- Bottom line: This program appears promising, and we may continue our investigation.

 Published: June 2017